 What can I add to this, if everyone else has already said/written/photographed/painted/DIYed/cooked/created it before, and thousands more will do so after me?
 What makes my experience different?
 Why does it matter that I was here, that I did this?

-Faced with a sea of near-identical photos, we probably feel a little like Calvin, except instead of screaming into the heavens, we’re staring into the incredible mass of humanity itself.
+Faced with a sea of near-identical photos, we’re staring into the incredible mass of humanity itself.

 So we take a selfie, just to be able to say “I existed.
 I did something.
 I was here, too.”